-DOE is striving to make awards within 6 months.
+DOE is striving to make awards within 6 months after the receipt of applications.
 The time interval begins on the date applications are due or the date the application is received.
 It is anticipated that selections will be made in Fiscal Year 2012.